axodotdev/cargo-dist/book/src/config.md

 Example: `installers = ["shell", "powershell"]`

 This is a list of installers you want to be made for your application(s).
 In principle this can be overridden on a per-package basis but that is not well tested.
-See [the full docs on installers for the full list of values][].
+See [the full docs on installers for the full list of values][installers].

 See "repository" for some discussion on the "Artifact Download URL".